 Tan only where you want—no need to do your whole body unless you’d like to.

 (Though if you’re going for the partial, consider who might be seeing you naked.)

 If you forgot or didn’t want to do the body-cream trick at the beginning, do it now (it works just as well before or after).
-Or tear open a face wipe and dab lightly at the thicker, drier spots.
-When you’re through, use the face wipe to give your palms and between your fingers a final swipe.
+Or tear open a wipe and dab lightly at the thicker, drier spots.
+When you’re through, use the wipe to give your palms and between your fingers a final swipe.